wildflowerhealth/bunyan-sift/README.md

 Adds command flags:
 ```
   -s, --sift PATH
-                Sift each log message removing any elements
+                Sift each log message removing any
-                that match PATH.
+                elements that match PATH.
 E.g.:
                     -s req.headers
-                    -s pid
-                will hide the process id and request headers
+                will hide the request headers
                 for all messages displayed.
 ```